 The origins of Walker Farms lie with John M. Walker.
 The son of a small-scale dairy farmer and a natural salesman, John began buying and selling cattle and other livestock in the 1950s.
 By 1958, he was selling dairy cattle full-time and soon began milking his own herd.
 Four generations of dairy farming later, this is the story of Walker Farms:

 In 1962, John M began holding a sale on the last Friday of every month.
 Incredibly, he never missed a sale.
 John’s buyers have included dairy farmers from all over Canada, the US, Mexico, and even from overseas, including England, Korea, Japan, and Brazil.
 His salesmanship created a dairy legacy and earned him the nickname “Mr. Canada Dairyman.”
 As his success grew, John M began to build his own dairy herd – starting with just 5 or 6 cows.
-Within a few years, he had established a modest herd of 50 cows.
+Within a few

 In the late 1970s, John M sold 40 cows to his son Jon S Walker at the age of 16.
 Jon S milked his herd every morning before school and every afternoon when he got home, and he worked hard over many years to maintain and expand his family’s dairy farm.
 Jon S always kept his passion for dairy, and his wife Linda soon joined him to start their own young family on the farm.